 This plant-based company makes overnight oats even easier.
 No prep required, just peel back the film and dig in.
 Prior to their appearance on Shark Tank, co-founders Ashley Thompson and Kat Thomas were working the farmers’ market circuit.
 After sealing a deal with Mark Cuban for $300,000 with 10 percent equity and an unlimited line of credit, MUSH has expanded into over 3,500 locations nationwide—including Whole Foods.

 Thompson told VegNews, “Shark Tank set us on an incredible trajectory, and we wouldn’t trade the journey for anything.
 The show and Cuban certainly helped us get to where we are today!
 We are so grateful for the experience.”

 10 Wanna Date?

 Who wouldn’t throw money at a vegan bakery dedicated to massive, fresh-baked cinnamon rolls?
 Cinnaholic essentially combines Cinnabon with Coldstone—not only do you get a giant, gooey cinnamon roll, you’re encouraged to top it with over a dozen goodies.
 Cookie dough, peanut butter, fresh strawberries, crumbled brownies … you get the idea.
 Shark Robert Herjavec bought in at $200,000 for 40 percent of the company.
 That’s a pretty sweet deal.
-As of June 2022, the franchise boasts 69 locations across the US and Canada.
+As of January 2023, the franchise boasts just over 70 locations across the US and Canada.

 13 Wild Earth